 Understanding the Basics

 First, it is important to know exactly what a “neutral” posture looks like when positioned at the workstation.
 The hallmarks of a neutral posture include a straight neck, relaxed shoulders, wrists unbent, and limbs either held straight or bent at a 90-degree angle.
-When seated, it is recommended that you maintain a position where the thighs are parallel to the floor, with your seat providing plenty of back support.
+When seated, it is recommended that you maintain a position where the thighs are parallel to the floor.
+Additionally, with your seat providing plenty of back support.
 Your monitor should be at eye level, or slightly below it.

 While this is all well and good in the office, it isn’t as though your employees are likely to have the same setup available.